 The former post office at 7001 Arlington Road could be torn down as soon as next month to make way for an apartment building, the Washington Business Journal reports.

-The two downtown Bethesda post offices at Arlington Road and Wisconsin Avenue were consolidated this month into a new facility at 6900 Wisconsin Avenue.
-A mixed-use apartment building with 145 units is planned for the Arlington Road site, Patch reported in January.
+The two downtown Bethesda post offices at Arlington Road and Wisconsin Avenue were into a new facility at 6900 Wisconsin Avenue.
+A mixed-use apartment building with 145 units is planned for the Arlington Road site,

 Associated Estates Realty Corp. bought the post office from USPS for $12.2 million in May, the Business Journal reported, and plans to tear down the building to pave way for the $50 million project next month.